82deutschmark/beetreeARC/ANALYZE_VISUAL_HINTS.md

 # aa4ec2a5

-Without any hint (at highest thinking): 🔴 Failed

 Explicit solution:
 ```
 - There are #1 objects.
 The objects can be solid or they can have a hole in them.